 - Sleeping Beauty: While Flora, Fauna, and Merryweather collectively act as the typical "Fairy Godmother" to Aurora, Maleficent represents this trope.
 Flora and Fauna place blessings on the infant princess, but Maleficent, both to spite the king and queen for not inviting her and For the Evulz, curses the princess with a magical death.
 Because she is so powerful, Merryweather has to waste her blessing simply dulling the curse to a magical sleep.

-- Maleficent in Maleficent fits this trope just like her animated counterpart.
+- Maleficent: Maleficent fits this trope just like her animated counterpart.
 As revenge for betraying her and amputating her wings just to become king, Maleficent interrupts Aurora's christening and curses her with a fate where she will prick her finger on the spindle of a spinning wheel and fall into an eternal sleep.
 Deconstructed, as she eventually grows to love Aurora like a daughter, and the princess even calls her her "fairy godmother."

 - Actually crowding Lea out in terms of both reputation and active involvement in the books over the course of the series, though, is her immediate superior Queen Mab, to the point where Dresden at one point observes that she could set up a certification system for all the mythical examples of this trope and related ones to make sure they're upt to spec.
 It's basically understood everywhere in the supernatural community that one simply does not cross the Queen of Air and Darkness lightly - or if possible, at all.
 This is because, aside from being fully as powerful as being one of only two known primary acting rulers of Faerienote in the setting would imply, her retribution can also be spectacularly cruel and creative even by the standards of her notional peers — and that fearful respect is, all by itself, a good part of what lends weight to for example the Unseelie Accords (which are her creation).
 Breaching the Accords means crossing Mab, and Skin Game is one very thorough demonstration of just why that is a bad idea, with Nicodemus, who has a very well-earned reputation as The Dreaded of his own.